-Being a single mom isn’t easy. but I strive to give our children the best possible childhood and upbringing.
-I enrich and support my multicultural children through various meaningful activities to explore and stay curious, such as art & craft, making pastry, playing in the park, after school activities, and traveling.
-I also try to establish a family culture to travel with my little explorers at least once a year.
-It can range from a half day mini-adventures on a more regular basis to a few days trips in the summer time.
+Being a single mom isn’t easy.
+But I strive to give our children the best possible childhood and upbringing.
+I enrich and support my multicultural children through various meaningful activities to explore and stay curious, such as art & craft, making pastry, playing in the park, after-school activities, and traveling.
+I also try to establish a family culture by traveling with my little explorers at least once a year.
+It can range from half-day mini-adventures more regularly to a few days’ summer trips.

-Before my multicultural family grows in size, I was already a frequent travelers.
-There is no doubt that as a world explorer myself or even an expat too, I want to extend this tradition to my children.
-Whether they are multicultural kids or little explorers, I intend to show them the world as much as I can.
+Before my multicultural family grew in size, I was already a frequent traveler.
+There is no doubt that as a world explorer myself or even an ex-pat, I want to extend this tradition to my children.
+Whether they are multicultural kids or little explorers, I intend to show them the world as much as possible.
 We are passionate about exploring the world and going on mini-adventures; this is our family culture.

 5 Concepts Your Little Explorers Learn Through Travel